Skip to content

 It’s a skill issue.

-You can SWEAT your way into skills on your own,
+You can SWEAT your way into skills on your own, but sessions with me make it easier.

 Look.
 I’m a writer who coaches, not a coach who writes.
 I first got paid for writing at age 16 and haven’t really stopped.
 My work has been commissioned by the Kennedy Center, published in McSweeney’s, recorded on a GRAMMY-nominated album, and earned over a million pageviews in a calendar year.
 (Plus, there’s my books and video game stories.)